 Goods from the seaport at Galveston

-could be carried to St. Louis through Denison, and grain and beef from Kansas
+could be carried to St. Louis through Denison, and grain and beef

-and the rest of the southwest via the Katy Lines.
+Texas and the rest of the southwest

-a fast-paced commercial hub could be found in
+Denison's spirit as a fast-paced commercial hub could be found in

 son of a Katy engineer and future commander of the Allied Forces at

 Normandy (oh, and also a two term U. S. President), entered the world

 white frame house in the humble part of town.
 The downtown area

 housed saloons, hotels, manufacturing plants, banks, and plenty of

 culture.
 This "new" town was giving Sherman,

 seat, a definite run for its money in terms of activity and affluence.